 UK Central Government has significant influence over the general operations of the Council - it is responsible for providing the statutory framework within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefit).
-Grants received from government departments are set out in the subjective analysis in note C12 on reporting for resources allocation decisions and are shown in note C6.
+Grants received from government departments are set out in the subjective analysis in Note 11 on reporting for resources allocation decisions and are shown in Note 14.

 Members of the Council have direct control over the Council's financial and operating policies.
-The total of councillor allowances paid in 2016/17 is shown in note C7.
+The total of councillor allowances paid in 2017/18 is shown in Note 15.
 A Register of Councillors' Interests is kept as required by the Local Government Act 2000.
-The Council paid grants totalling £261,709 to voluntary organisations in which Councillors had either positions on the governing body or were observers for the Council.
-In addition to grants given to these bodies a further £184,817 was spent by the Council with these bodies in 2016/17.
+The Council paid grants totalling £284,534 to voluntary organisations in which Councillors had either positions on the governing body or were observers for the Council.
+In addition to grants given to these bodies a further £174,727 was spent by the Council with these bodies in 2017/18.

-The Chief Executive is a board member at University of Suffolk Ltd and was an independent director of Ipswich Primary Academies Trust until December 2016.
-The Council has undertaken transactions with both organisations in the normal course of operation, the values of which are not material to Ipswich Borough Council.
-The other Chief Officer's do not have any material transactions with related parties.
+The Chief Executive is a board member at University of Suffolk Ltd. The Council has undertaken transactions with the University of Suffolk Ltd in the normal course of operation, the values of which are not material to Ipswich Borough Council.
+The other Senior Officers do not have any material transactions with related parties.